lowRISC/opentitan/hw/ip/entropy_src/doc/programmers_guide.md

 For this reason, the thresholds for both the bypass and the FIPS values must be set accordingly.
 The repetition count test, Markov test and adaptive proportion test can all still be performed on a single lane.
 However, to get the same number of entropy bits, we now must collect four times as many individual symbols from the PTRNG.
-This should be considered when choosing the health test thresholds, whereas the health test window size is adjustet internally.
+This should be considered when choosing the health test thresholds, whereas the health test window size is adjusted internally.
 In contrast, the symbol repetition count test and the bucket test are not applicable to a single lane.
 They need to be disabled by setting the corresponding thresholds to the maximum value.
 The `THRESHOLD_SCOPE` field in the [`CONF`](registers.md#conf) register is also not applicable to the single lane mode and must be set to `kMultiBitBool4False`.